xan105/InputFusion/README.md

 Currently only available for PS4/PS5 controller in wireless.

+`DLL: Any`

 #### `GAMEPAD_API_XINPUT=HOOK`

 Enable XInput functions hooking / detouring.<br />
 This forces the use of the XInput functions from the DLL when calling XInput functions.

+`DLL: InputFusion, XInput`

 #### `GAMEPAD_API_DINPUT8=HOOK`

 Enable DInput8 functions hooking / detouring.
+This forces the use of the DInput8 functions from the DLL when calling DInput8 functions.

+`DLL: InputFusion, Dinput8, XInput`

 > [!WARNING]
 > The current implementation is very barebone and is based on a Xbox 360 controller, therefore it has the same limitations as a real Xbox 360 controller with DInput such as no force feedback and no individual trigger axis.